 One – standard resource monitoring which will allow a NOC to monitor CPU, memory, drive space, etc. Yes, I know the VC can send SNMP traps and email alerts, but the options fall short for those NOCs looking for more data.
 I heard a network administrator say that 40% of network traffic coming from the VMware hosts is SNMP traffic.
 That makes sense when you have a host with 40 VMs which are being monitored sending their SNMP traffic through the same host’s physical NICs.
 Get the picture?

 Two – performance monitoring for the host, guest VMs and data stores.
 I made the comment to a VMware project manager the other day that in the VirtualCenter, when a VM is having issues that the VM icon turns red to alert someone who, hey, I’m having problems.
 My suggestion was to also turn a data store red when high latency was impacting the LUN.
-This is just one suggestion but from an administrator’s perspective, it would really help to be able double-click the red alert on a data store and the windows would change to see all the VMs being affected in that LUN.
-Then the VM causing the latency could be Storage-vMotioned off the LUN.
-Another view could be a window in the VC that allows you to see performance of the VMs as a group so heavy hitters are identified and dealt with before they cause a problem for other VMs.
-Yes, I am aware of the performance monitor tool in the VC and I have used it but it falls short for what I would like to see.
+This is just one suggestion but from an administrator’s perspective, it would really help to be able to double-click the red alert on a data store, and the windows would change to see all the VMs being affected in that LUN.
+Then the VM causing the latency could be Storage-VMotion off the LUN.
+Another view could be a window in the VC that allows you to see the performance of the VMs as a group so heavy hitters are identified and dealt with before they cause a problem for other VMs.
+Yes, I am aware of the performance monitor tool in the VC and I have used it but it falls short of what I would like to see.

 Three – capacity planning is a big one that is completely left out of the VirtualCenter.
 Yes, if you click and peck into enough windows the information for how many hosts and VMs is there but no forecasting is available and there is no way to set your own thresholds for growth.
 Yes, I’m aware of Lifecycle Manager and other 3rd party products but all are expensive and from my evaluation of at least 3 of the leading products, don’t live up to their own marketing.